muktiwbowo/ColorPaletteCamera/README.md

 ## Usage

-1. **Launch the app**: Grant camera permissions when prompted
+1. **Launch the app**: Complete onboarding and grant camera permissions when prompted
-2. **Point your camera**: Aim at any scene or object
-3. **View live colors**: See the dominant colors appear in real-time
+2. **Take a photo**:
-4. **Capture**: Tap the capture button to save the photo and palette
+   - Tap the camera button to capture a photo
+   - Or tap the gallery icon to select an existing photo
+3. **View palette**: After capture, see the extracted color palette with hex codes
+4. **Save or retake**:
+   - Tap "Save" to store the palette in your gallery
+   - Tap "Retake" to capture a new photo
-5. **Browse gallery**: Access your saved photos and palettes
+5. **Browse gallery**: Switch to Gallery tab to see all saved palettes
+6. **View details**:
+   - Tap any palette to see full details
-6. **Copy hex codes**: Tap any color to copy its hex code to clipboard
+   - Tap any color to see RGB, HSL values and copy hex code

 ## Color Extraction Algorithm

-The app uses an intelligent color extraction algorithm that:
+The app uses the **AndroidX Palette API** which:
-- Analyzes the image using k-means clustering or similar techniques
+- Analyzes images using quantization algorithms
+- Extracts 6 distinct color profiles:
+  - **Vibrant colors**: High saturation, medium brightness
+  - **Muted colors**: Low saturation, medium brightness
+  - **Light/Dark variants**: Different brightness levels
-- Identifies dominant and complementary colors
+- Identifies the most dominant color by pixel population
-- Filters out similar colors for palette diversity
-- Ensures colors are vibrant and usable for design purposes
-- Generates 5-8 colors per image (configurable)

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- Android CameraX library
-- Material Design guidelines
-- Color theory resources
+- Returns hex codes, RGB values, and population counts
+- Automatically handles different bitmap configurations (ARGB_8888, Hardware)

 ## Contact